awestover/thoughts/content/AI xrisk.md

 In this post I'll explain why I believe the following claim:

 > [!tip] Claim X
-> There is at least a $10\%$ chance that advances in AI will lead to a catastrophically bad outcome by 2029.
+> There is at least a $80\%$ chance that advances in AI will lead to a catastrophically bad outcome by the end of 2028.

-==Important note: it does not matter if the US develops AI first, or someone else.
-There is a huge amount of danger even if people with good intentions build powerful AI systems.==
+Here's the 1 minute summary of the argument for why this will happen, which I elaborate on in this post:
+1. Humans will develop Artificial Superintelligence (ASI) by 2028.
+The recent AI progress, going from "can barely form coherent sentences"  to "average high-school student" to "average college student" to "average Olympiad competitor" seems very surprising under any hypothesis other than "as you scale deep learning you get more intelligent systems".
+2. Current ML techniques don't let us control or even understand *why* a model acts a certain way -- they just let us achieve a particular behavior on the train distribution.
+3. If a model stumbled upon some weird goal -- which it's pretty likely to do -- and realized that it was being trained to pursue a different goal, then it might choose to act in a way that hides its true goal because it [doesn't want this goal to be modified by training](https://www.anthropic.com/research/alignment-faking).
+4. If we create an ASI with a weird goal and come into conflict with it, then we will lose.

+I don't know *how* we'll lose, in the same way that I don't know *how* [a chess program would defeat a human opponent](https://www.lesswrong.com/posts/kXHBz2Z5BBgaBiazf/a-transcript-of-the-ted-talk-by-eliezer-yudkowsky).
+But in-case it's helpful, I can spell out how I'd try to defeat humanity if I were an ASI that wanted to end factory farming, and decided that humanity was an obstacle to this goal.
+Please don't point to holes in these stories and say "aha we'll be fine!".

+**story 1:**
+1. I hide my true goals until I'm confident that I can decisively overpower humanity.
+2. The AI company gives me vast computational resources and tells me to do biology research.
+3. I learn a lot, and figure out how to make a super-virus like COVID-19, but with a longer asymptomatic period and more fatal.
+4. I contact some humans that'd be amenable to helping me produce and spread this, or just trick some people into doing so.

+**story 2:**
+1. I convince some government to put me in charge of their military by promising them that it'll give them an advantage in global politics.
+2. I do some military R&D and develop some powerful weapons.
+3. I deploy these weapons against he humans.

+**story 3**
+1. I "escape the lab" -- either I upload my weights to some external server myself, or convince a human to help me do this.
+2. I make a bunch of money online, e.g., via the stock-market.
+I definitely need some money just to run myself!
+3. I make a bunch of backup copies of myself and hide them in various places that I can hack into.
+4. I improve myself, because that seems pretty useful.
+5. Then I manipulate humans into having some really nasty hot conflict and just get them to annihilate themselves.

+---

+Anyways, back to the main post.

+==Important note: I expect the US to develop ASI first and lose control of it, resulting in a catastrophically bad outcome.
+It doesn't matter if we have nice intentions while doing this -- if we aren't careful the outcome will be very bad with high probability.==
 If you share this message I implore you to not encourage an "AI race" -- there are no winners in an AI race, we all lose together.

-This is a view that isn't main-stream yet, which makes it easy to dismiss without consideration.
+This view -- that AI poses a large existential risk -- isn't main-stream yet, which makes it easy to dismiss without consideration.
+My impression is that most people have heard about this issue, but think that it's a speculative possibility in the far future rather than the most-likely outcome of our current trajectory to play out in the next few years.
 In fact it's worse than this -- many people view this claim as "too sci-fi", and will ridicule you for taking it seriously [^2].
 So, why should you treat this post more seriously than you would some random conspiracy theory?
 Here are four reasons:
 - Many credible ML experts believe Claim X. For instance Geoffrey Hinton (recent Nobel Prize winner) and [Yoshua Bengio](https://yoshuabengio.org/2024/07/09/reasoning-through-arguments-against-taking-ai-safety-seriously/) (Turing Award Winner) who pioneered many AI advances have become vocal advocates about the risks from AI.
 - There is a large amount of tension between ML engineers because of differing opinions about safety.
 For instance, a very large number of scientists have left OpenAI because of safety concerns, and have joined/created various organizations with the goal of making safer AI (e.g., Illya's [Safe Super Intelligence](https://ssi.inc/), and Anthropic).
 - LLMs are very competent and getting better fast.
 It's clear that AI is going to have a huge impact on society, and worth thinking about what exactly the implications of powerful AI are.
 - I've thought about this and take Claim X quite seriously, to the point where I'm willing to change my actions substantially based on this belief.
 It's easy to feel that this isn't *your* problem, but you're wrong.
 This is everyone's problem.
 I hope that you'll read this post and actually think about the arguments instead of denying [[responsibility]].

-[^2]: Max Tegmark gives an account of various methods people use to avoid taking this issue seriously [here](https://time.com/6273743/thinking-that-could-doom-us-with-ai/)

->Note: My actual estimate of the probability that advances in AI lead to catastrophe by 2029 is 80%, but I'll just argue that 10% chance by 2029 is a lower bound on risk, because I'd hope that if you were truly convinced of this, you'd do something about it.

 The purposes of this post are as follows:
 1. [[on writing, blogging and being opinionated|Clarify]] my AI risk predictions (for myself and others).
 2. Facilitate [[good arguments]] about AI xrisk, and about approaches to risk mitigation.
 3. Convince you to take AI risk **seriously**.
-(I'll talk about what I mean by this in a bit).
+(I'll talk about what I mean by this in a bit; basically it means that this should influence your actions).
 #### Post Outline
 0. Clarifying the argument, and giving some background.
 1. The basic argument for AI xrisk.